-No sampling in related programs occurred in 2012.
+No sampling in related programs occurred in 2018.

 1. Co-permittees will sample in accordance with the illicit discharge investigation procedure (TBD).
-2. Co-permittees will report sampling activity annually to the RSL.
-3. The RSL will compile sample activity reports from co-permittees and report with the annual permit report.
+2. Co-permittees will report sampling activity annually to Yakima County for inclusion in the annual report.
+3. Yakima County will compile sample activity reports from co-permittees and report with the annual permit report.